Franck Songo'o: Portsmouth

 On 31 August 2005, Songo'o signed for Portsmouth for a fee of £250,000.
 He made two appearances for Portsmouth in the 2005–2006 season.
 After several loan spells, on 13 January 2008, he made his third and final Premier League appearance for Portsmouth as a second-half substitute for Arnold Mvuemba against Sunderland while a number of Portsmouth's first eleven were away at the African Cup of Nations in Ghana.
 He was then loaned out again to Sheffield Wednesday and left England at the end of the season.

 Loan spells

-On 20 October 2006, Songo'o joined League 1 side AFC Bournemouth on a one-month loan but failed to make an impact.
+On 20 October 2006, Songo'o joined League 1 side Bournemouth on a one-month loan but failed to make an impact.

 On 8 March 2007, he signed with Championship club Preston North End on loan until the end of the season.

 He became Neil Warnock's first signing at Crystal Palace at the end of October 2007, returning to Portsmouth in the new year.

 On 7 March 2008, Songo'o joined Championship side Sheffield Wednesday on an initial one-month loan deal from his parent club.
 Whilst making his debut for Sheffield Wednesday he showed his wealth of trickery as he performed the rainbow kick skill to bypass two QPR defenders in the last minute of the game.
 He scored his first goal in English football for Wednesday, scoring a late equaliser against Stoke City.